kborovik/az-dev-workspace/README.md

 # About

 The project solves the problem "It works on my workstation" by creating identical development environments in Azure cloud VMs for all developers working on the application.
+The idea is very similar to [Github Codespaces](https://github.com/features/codespaces) and allows access to application dependencies (database, file shares) unavailable over the Internet.

 The Development environment is 95% matching Staging and Production environments if deployed in VMs and 90% in the Kubernetes cluster.